LeonidDybovskij/yandex_computer_games/README.md

 # Computer games

-In this project, the computer games market was analyzed, and two hypotheses were tested.
+In this project, the computer games market was analyzed, with two hypotheses tested.